na-na-hi/renget/archive/fluffytails.md

 ***
 -> ==Latest Update 2/25/24== <-
 -> Going to update gradually, posting what I see on the thread and Chub.
 Will do another batch if I see a fox botmaker I haven't discovered before or I get sent a fuckton of new ones at once. <-

--> *Added to Male: Rylie* <-
--> *Added to Female: Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma, Hope (Alternate Scenario), Leila, Loba, Caoimhe MacKenna, Elizabeth, Melissa* <-
+-> *!~cornflowerblue; Added to Male:~!
+Rylie, Brother Jean* <- -> *!~cornflowerblue; Added to Female:~!
+Kramrirenud Therzita, Reynardine the Fox, Maartje Hendriks op Weteringe, Hope, Emma, Hope (Alternate Scenario), Leila, Loba, Caoimhe MacKenna, Elizabeth, Melissa, Sister Mathilde* <-

--> ==Previous Update 2/21/24== <-
--> *Added to Male: Kheti* <-
--> *Added to Female: Ahri, Fox Tawā, Hanako, Haruka.exe (Black Kimono), Haruka.exe (Blue Leotard), Hotaru.exe, Hotaru.exe (Lower Token Count), Hua Siniang • 'The Shining Star of China', Itet, Kin, Koharu, Medley, Melissa, Minami, Octavia, Sophia, Takao Kischou, Takao Mokou* <-

 ## -> Female <-